Q1) How do I get IRB training?

 A6) There are a number of advantages (e.g., availability, documentation, large sample size) and disadvantages (e.g., does not have population or variable of interest, obsolete data) to secondary data.
-Some example resources include ICPSR, CDC/NCHS, CMS, and data.gov.
+Some example resources include ICPSR, CMS, and healthdata.gov.
 Also would check out the Society of General Internal Medicine (SGIM) Research Dataset Compendium.

 Q7) What is the best way to manage references?

 A7) Manage your references using RefWorks, Endnote, or Zotero.
 The UIC Library has a good description of citation management methods available at UIC.
 They can be helpful in collecting, organizing, citing, and sharing research sources.

 Q8) I am reporting results for a study.
 What guidelines are there available for different types of studies?

 A8) There are guidelines available for the most commonly used study designs in health-related research: randomized controlled trials, observational studies, qualitative studies, diagnostic accuracy studies, quality improvement studies, and systematic reviews.
 These guidelines specify the minimum information that should be included in a research report to allow readers to assess the study and use its findings.

 Q9) How do I store protected health information (PHI)?

 A9) PHI should be stored only on university-owned encrypted computers.
 Have your IT support person check machines to determine whether they are encrypted or not.
 For clinicians working at UI Health workstations, the default option typically is to store the data in the hospital-approved drive.
 Personal laptops or desktops should not be used for storing PHI.
 For research, your approach to storing PHI should be described in the research protocol and IRB application.

 Q10) How do I share PHI with my colleagues?